 Leaders of the Church claim that God's laws and doctrines (as accurately interpreted only by them) are eternal, natural, and never change and that the president of the Church is a literal modern-day prophet with uniquely complete access to God's will.
-Hypocritically, the Church's ban on Black members receiving total spiritual advancement was not part of a founding concept of the Church.113 Joseph Smith Jr., founder and first president of the Church of Jesus Christ of Latter-day Saints, permitted Black male members to receive the priesthood.114 Even though in Church's early days, its temple ordinances as we know them today were still in development, it is clear that any willing participant could receive complete spiritual advancement through Church rites and rituals.115 and the territory of Utah in the Rocky Mountains.116 General attitudes of the Mormon people and their leaders towards Black people began falling in line with the white supremacist views held by much of the rest of the country, as assimilating into traditional white America became beneficial to Utah's quest for permanence and statehood within the still-expanding Union.117 Then Church President Brigham Young, himself a slavery apologist and facilitator of slave transactions, along with other prominent Church leaders like slavery sympathizer Abraham Smoot118 began denying Black members of the Church the priesthood.119 This included denying the validity of Elijah Abel's priesthood.120 Abel was a Black member of the Church who was given the priesthood before Joseph Smith's death in front of witnesses and preserved documentary evidence of that fact.121 With him no longer around to clarify, Church leaders began claiming that Smith never intended to give priesthood access to Black members, that any so doing on his part was merely to humor the recipient, and therefore was not valid.122
+Hypocritically, the Church's ban on Black members receiving total spiritual advancement was not part of a founding concept of the Church.
+Joseph Smith Jr., founder and first president of the Church of Jesus Christ of Latter-day Saints, permitted Black male members to receive the priesthood.
+Even though in Church's early days, its temple ordinances as we know them today were still in development, it is clear that any willing participant could receive complete spiritual advancement through Church rites and rituals.

+The beginning of a change to Church policy on Black participation from permissible to prohibited happened sometime after Smith's assassination in 1844.
+After roaming from state to state, members of the Church established a permanent home and the territory of Utah in the Rocky Mountains.
+General attitudes of the Mormon people and their leaders towards Black people began falling in line with the white supremacist views held by much of the rest of the country, as assimilating into traditional white America became beneficial to Utah's quest for permanence and statehood within the still-expanding Union.
+Then Church President Brigham Young, himself a slavery apologist and facilitator of slave transactions, along with other prominent Church leaders like slavery sympathizer Abraham Smoot began denying Black members of the Church the priesthood.
+This included denying the validity of Elijah Abel's priesthood.
+Abel was a Black member of the Church who was given the priesthood before Joseph Smith's death in front of witnesses and preserved documentary evidence of that fact.
+With him no longer around to clarify, Church leaders began claiming that Smith never intended to give priesthood access to Black members, that any so doing on his part was merely to humor the recipient, and therefore was not valid.